Graph sharing game and the structure of weighted graphs with a forbidden subdivision: Background

 \subsection{Basic terminology and notation}

-We write $\setN$ and $\setN^+$ to denote the sets of non-negative integers and of positive integers, respectively.
-We assume that the reader is acknowledged with basic terminology of graph theory.
+We let $\setN$ and $\setN^+$ denote the sets of non-negative integers and of positive integers, respectively.
+We assume that the reader is familiar with basic terminology of graph theory.
 Every graph that we consider is finite and has no loops or multiple edges.
 The sets of vertices and edges of a graph $G$ are denoted by $V(G)$ and $E(G)$, respectively.
-For a vertex $v\in V(G)$, we denote \begin{itemize} \item by $N_G(v)$ the neighborhood of $v$ in $G$, \item by $N_G[v]$ the closed neighborhood of $v$ in $G$, that is, the set $N_G(v)\cup\{v\}$. \end{itemize} For a set $S\subset V(G)$, we denote \begin{itemize} \item by $N_G(S)$ the neighborhood of $S$ in $G$, that is, the set of vertices in $V(G)\setminus S$ adjacent to at least one vertex in $S$; \item by $N_G[S]$ the closed neighborhood of $S$ in $G$, that is, the set $N_G(S)\cup S$; \item by $G[S]$ the subgraph of $G$ induced on $S$; \item $G\cap S=G[V(G)\cap S]$ and $G\setminus S=G[V(G)\setminus S]$. \end{itemize} We omit the subscript $G$ in $N_G$ when the graph $G$ is clear from the context.
+For a vertex $v\in V(G)$, we define \begin{itemize} \item $N_G(v)$ as the neighborhood of $v$ in $G$, \item $N_G[v]$ as the closed neighborhood of $v$ in $G$, that is, the set $N_G(v)\cup\{v\}$. \end{itemize} For a set $S\subset V(G)$, we define \begin{itemize} \item $N_G(S)$ as the neighborhood of $S$ in $G$, that is, the set of vertices in $V(G)\setminus S$ adjacent to at least one vertex in $S$, \item $N_G[S]$ as the closed neighborhood of $S$ in $G$, that is, the set $N_G(S)\cup S$, \item $G[S]$ as the subgraph of $G$ induced on $S$, \item $G\cap S=G[V(G)\cap S]$ and $G\setminus S=G[V(G)\setminus S]$. \end{itemize} We omit the subscript $G$ in $N_G$ when the graph $G$ is clear from the context.

 A \emph{weighted graph} is a graph $G$ equipped with a function $w_G\colon V(G)\to[0,\infty)$ that assigns a \emph{weight} to each vertex of $G$.
 If $S\subset V(G)$, then $w_G(S)$ denotes the sum of the weights of the vertices in $S$.
 We omit the subscript $G$ in $w_G$ when the graph $G$ is clear from the context.
 We define $w(G)=w_G(V(G))$.